If you have a large amount of legacy data that you want to add to BriefBuilder, you may want to import that data by means of an Excel import.

 It adds several new meeting rooms (objects; first tab), including their properties (second tab), and their relations (third tab).

 You may also notice that you cannot only import requirements data, but also analysis data.
-In this example it concerns the columns ‘review’ and ‘review note’.
+In this example, the analysis data is in the columns ‘review’ and ‘review note’.

 How do you set up your import sheet?

 Setting up your import file will require you to fill out information on the Excel template’s three main tabs:

 We’ll explain each of the three tabs below.

 This is the first tab of your import file.
 You can use it to add new objects to your project model.
 See below for an explanation of the different columns on this tab.

 In this column, you can indicate whether the object you want to import should be a typical or not.

 The type the object should be (e.g., space or location, or system or element).
 Click here for a (English) list of possible types.

 Column C: Object ID (Optional)